as228gn/L2/README.md

 Returns the oppositeAngle, needs the oppositeSide and the hypotenuse properties.

 increaseOrDecreaseByPercent()
 Sets the new property measurments to increase the percentage by the percent being sent in to the function.

+## License
+MIT